christophermagno/christophermagno/Projects/My Bookshelf/README.md

 * Open Library

 ## 📖 Project Summary
 This project transforms raw **Goodreads export data** into a structured analytics dataset to examine long-term reading behavior, preferences, and trends.
-The goal was to demonstrate the ability to **ingest third-party exported data**, resolve data quality issues, enrich incomplete datasets using **external APIs**, and deliver **insight-driven visualizations** in Tableau.
+The goal was to demonstrate the ability to **extract third-party exported data**, resolve data quality issues, enrich incomplete datasets using **external APIs**, and deliver **insight-driven visualizations** in Tableau.

 The analysis focuses on **reading volume, pace, author and genre preferences, and rating patterns over time**, converting personal data into a scalable analytical workflow similar to those used in consumer analytics and product usage analysis.